Wafer (electronics): Analytical die count estimation

 This formula simply states that the number of dies which can fit on the wafer cannot exceed the area of the wafer divided by the area of each individual die.
 It will always overestimate the true best-case gross DPW, since it includes the area of partially patterned dies which do not fully lie on the wafer surface (see figure).
-These partially patterned dies don't represent complete ICs, so they cannot be sold as functional parts.
+These partially patterned dies don't represent complete ICs, so they usually cannot be sold as functional parts.

 Refinements of this simple formula typically add an edge correction, to account for partial dies on the edge, which in general will be more significant when the area of the die is large compared to the total area of the wafer.
 In the other limiting case (infinitesimally small dies or infinitely large wafers), the edge correction is negligible.

 The correction factor or correction term generally takes one of the forms cited by De Vries: